facebook/react-native-website/website/versioned_docs/version-0.5/animations.md

 ### Tracking dynamic values

-Animated values can also track other values.
-Set the `toValue` of an animation to another animated value instead of a plain number.
+Animated values can also track other values by setting the `toValue` of an animation to another animated value instead of a plain number.
 For example, a "Chat Heads" animation like the one used by Messenger on Android could be implemented with a `spring()` pinned on another animated value, or with `timing()` and a `duration` of 0 for rigid tracking.
 They can also be composed with interpolations:

 ```jsx
 Animated.spring(follower, {toValue: leader}).start();